zeehio/mendeleyr/README.md

 ### Setup:

 Mendeley's API is based on oAuth2.
-This means that mendeleyr should be registered as an application in \[<http://dev.mendeley.com/myapps.html>\] and receive a `client_id` and a `client_secret`.
+This means that `mendeleyr` should be registered as an application in \[<http://dev.mendeley.com/myapps.html>\] and receive a `client_id` and a `client_secret`.
 As `mendeleyr` is open source, the package can't provide a secret so it is required that the `mendeleyr` user registers its own app.

-Fortunately it's an easy step, and `mdl_conf_new()` provides detailed instructions on how to do that:
+This is a one-time step, and it is very easy. `mdl_conf_new()` provides detailed instructions on how to do that:

 ``` r
 library(mendeleyr)